CarbonLDP/carbonldp-js-sdk/doc/README.md

 ### <a name="Carbon-Documents" />Class Carbon.Documents

-> Class that contains methods for retrieving, saving and updating documents from the server.
+> Class that contains methods for retrieving, saving and updating documents from the CarbonLDP server.